sksharan/roam-terrain-generator/README.md

 - Uses ROAM algorithm to determine LOD for each terrain chunk
 - Multithreaded implementation allows terrain LOD to be updated efficiently
 - Applies textures procedurally based on the slope of the land
-- Generates grass blades using instancing (previously done with a geometry shader)
+- Generates grass blades with instancing (previously done with a geometry shader)

 ## Setup and Build
 Place any images called `dirt.jpg`, `grass.jpg`, `grass_blades.png`, and `rock.jpg` into